kutaydemiralay/Robust-SCP-for-Quadrotor-Obstacle-Avoidance-and-Controller-Design/README.md

 # MPC-Style-SCP-for-Quadrotor-Obstacle-Avoidance and Controller Design

-**Model Predictive Control (MPC) Style Sequential Convex Programming (SCP) for Quadrotor Obstacle Avoidance**
+**Robust Sequential Convex Programming (SCP) for Quadrotor Obstacle Avoidance**

 This is an ongoing project, and more work will be added!

-In this project, our aim is to create a robust Sequential Convex Programming (SCP) code for quadrotor obstacle avoidance.
+In this project, our goal is to apply and compare various robustification techniques to a Sequential Convex Programming (SCP) framework for quadrotor obstacle avoidance..
 SCP works by creating convex subproblems from a non-convex problem—in our case, 3D quadrotor obstacle avoidance.
 This is achieved by linearizing the non-convexities and approximating them into convex subproblems, which are then solved iteratively within a trust region.

 You can find the code for the Obstacle Avoidance SCP algorithm (A significant portion is currently censored as this is unpublished work.
 For access to the full code, feel free to email me).